 - (a) The Official Referee will not give directions to the tournament operating personnel except through the Match Director.
 In all emergency cases involving the safety of personnel or property, the Official Referee will act immediately and forcefully, taking full responsibility and reporting his action thereafter to the Match Director and to the National Rifle Association when making his tournament report.
 In the event of a disagreement between match officials, the Official Referee shall prevail at the match with recourse only to the Protest Committee. - (b) The Official Referee is a representative of the National Rifle Association present at a tournament to interpret the rules and regulations for the benefit of both the tournament officials and the competitors.
 It is his duty to see that all such rules and regulations are properly and efficiently enforced.
-He is not responsible for the actual administration and conduct of the tournament except to enforce the rules and regulations as are necessary to enable the tournament staff to operate in the most satisfactory manner.
+He is not responsible for the actual administration and conduct of the tournament except to enforce the rules and regulations.
+It is his duty to make such suggestions and recommendations as are necessary to enable the tournament staff to operate in the most satisfactory manner.